 Non-essentials: Camera Gear

-Although admittedly not essential, we never hit the trails for a day hike without packing our camera gear, so we felt it deserved a spot on this list.
+Although admittedly not essential, we never hit the trails for a day hike without packing our camera gear, so we felt it deserved a spot on our list of things to bring on a day hike.
 Here’s what’s in our camera bag:

 - Camera | Nikon Z6 with Nikkor Z 24-70mm f/2.8 lens